smplcod/acpc/README.md

 - Public pages use a collapsible sidebar with icon tooltips and home link
 - Admin pages have a separate collapsible menu
 - Code split between `src/user` and `src/admin`
-- Admin pages display "Subpages:" with a full URL tree when subpages exist
+- Admin pages display "Subpages" with a full URL tree when subpages exist
 - Navigation sidebars derive from the same tree; admin lists all URLs flat (no nested lists), public lists non-admin URLs
 - User and admin sidebars highlight the active link
 - Dashboard at `/admin` with mini charts for growth, engagement, reliability, and revenue